rossmacarthur/upon/README.md

 - Configurable delimiters: `<? user.name ?>`, `(( if user.enabled ))`
 - Arbitrary user defined filters: `{{ user.name | replace: "\t", " " }}`

-See the `syntax` module for the full syntax documentation.

 ### Engine

 - Clear and well documented API